How to Win the Premier LeagueIan Graham

 "My family doesn't do happy endings.
 We do sad endings or frustrating endings or no endings at all.
 We are hardwired to expect the next interruption or disappearance or broken promise."
 Hope Solo is the face of the modern female athlete.
 She is fearless, outspoken, and the best in the world at what she does: protecting the goal of the U.S. women's soccer team.
 Her outsized talent has led her to the pinnacle of her sport—the Olympics and the World Cup—and made her into an international celebrity who is just as likely to appear on ABC's Dancing with the Stars as she is on the covers of Sports Illustrated, ESPN The Magazine, and Vogue.
 But her journey—which began in Richland, Washington, where she was raised by her strong-willed mother on the scorched earth of defunct nuclear testing sites—is similarly haunted by the fallout of her family history.
 Her father, a philanderer and con man, was convicted of embezzlement when Solo was an infant.
 She lost touch with him as he drifted out of prison and into homelessness.
 By the time they reunited, years later, in the parking lot of a grocery store, she was an All-American goalkeeper at the University of Washington and already a budding prospect for the U.S. national team.
 He was living in the woods.
 Despite harboring serious doubts even about the provenance of her father's last name (and her own), Solo embraces him as fiercely as she pursues her dreams of being a world-class soccer player.
 When those dreams are threatened by her standing within the national team, as when she was famously benched in the semifinals of the 2007 World Cup after four shutouts and spoke her piece publicly, we see a woman of uncompromising independence and hard-won perseverance navigate the petty backlash against her.
 For the first time, she tells her version of that controversial episode, and offers with it a full understanding of her hard-scrabble life.
 Moving, sometimes shocking, Solo is a portrait of an athlete finding redemption.
 This is the Hope Solo whom few have ever glimpsed.
 Signed poster inside.

-The first openly gay professional athlete in North America tells the story of his landmark decision to come out of the closet and how he changed the playing field of professional sports forever.
-“Rogers made history.” — Sports Illustrated Robbie Rogers knows better than most that keeping secrets can crush you.
+A history making memoir of the first openly gay professional athlete in North America, now the producer of Fellow Travelers and My Policeman “Rogers made history.” — Sports Illustrated Robbie Rogers knows better than most that keeping secrets can crush you.
 But for much of his life Robbie lived in paralyzing fear that sharing his big secret would cost him the love of his family and his career as a professional soccer player.
 So he never told anyone what was destroying his soul, both on and off the field.
 While the world around Robbie was changing with breathtaking speed, he knew that for a gay man playing a professional team sport it might as well be 1958.
 He could be a professional soccer player.
 Or he could be an out gay man.
 He couldn’t do both.
-Then last year, at the age of twenty-five and after nearly stepping away from a brilliant career—one that included an NCAA Championship, winning the MLS Cup, and competing in the Olympics—he chose to tell the truth.
+Then at the age of twenty-five and after nearly stepping away from a brilliant career—one that included an NCAA Championship, winning the MLS Cup, and competing in the Olympics—he chose to tell the truth.
 But instead of facing the rejection he feared, he was embraced—by his family, by his teammates, and his fans.
 In Coming Out to Play, Robbie takes readers on his incredible journey from terrified teenager to a trailblazing out and proud professional soccer player for the L.A.
 Galaxy, who has embraced his new identity as a role model and champion for those still struggling with the secrets that keep them from living their dreams.

 Moneyball meets Freakonomics in this myth-busting guide to understanding—and winning—the most popular sport on the planet.
 Innovation is coming to soccer, and at the center of it all are the numbers—a way of thinking about the game that ignores the obvious in favor of how things actually are.
 In The Numbers Game , Chris Anderson, a former professional goalkeeper turned soccer statistics guru, teams up with behavioral analyst David Sally to uncover the numbers that really matter when it comes to predicting a winner.
 Investigating basic but profound questions—How valuable are corners?
 Which goal matters most?
 Is possession really nine-tenths of the law?
 How should a player’s value be judged?—they deliver an incisive, revolutionary new way of watching and understanding soccer.